Octanoz/NumericLeapfrog/README.md

 ![Spinner](Images/Screenshot NumericalLeapfrog Spinner.png)

-Some of the code is written in a functional way to keep it nice and concise and to the point.
+Some of the code is written in a functional way to keep it concise and to the point.